salesforce-marketingcloud/sdk-flutter-plugin/iOS_objc.md

 Rich notifications include images, videos, titles and subtitles from the MobilePush app, and mutable content.
 Mutable content can include personalization in the title, subtitle, or body of your message.

 ### Create a Notification Service Extension
-Skip these steps if you've already integrated Notification Service Extension during the [MobilePush Extension SDK integration](https://git.soma.salesforce.com/abhinav-mathur/sdk-flutter-plugin/edit/W-18190235/iOS_objc.md#5-integrate-the-mobilepush-extension-sdk).
+Skip the setup steps if you've already integrated Notification Service Extension during the [MobilePush Extension SDK integration](#integrate-the-MobilePush-Extension-SDK) and refer the [sample code for integration with Extension SDK](#with-Extension-SDK-Integration).

 1. In Xcode, click **File**
 2. Click **New**